ranbureand/sitefolio/_projects/medlay-documentation-site.markdown

         size="xl"
         h="3" w="2"
         src="medlay_site_research_1280_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="4" w="3"
         src="medlay_site_table_of_content_768_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="4" w="3"
         src="medlay_site_ubik_chap_6_768_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
 </div>